thacherT1D/webdevstuff/Automated_Testing/Automated_JavaScript_Testing.desc.md

 ## Benefits of testing

 Up to this point, we have not written tests for our projects, but the instruction staff have created tests for you to run through exercises.
-As projects get bigger, the cognitive load needed to understand your project becomes too cumbersome to manage all the logic.
+As projects get bigger, the cognitive load needed to understand your project becomes too cumbersome to manage all the logic and ensure everything remains functional.
 Testing helps us out out here.

 Testing your code has many strengths: